ANKIT-2801/Music_mental_health_dashboard/README.md

 - Data collection by @catherinerasgaitis.
 - Survey distribution via Reddit, Discord, and social media platforms.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

 ## Contact

-For any questions or feedback, please contact [Your Name] at [Your Email].
+For any questions or feedback, please contact Ankit Chauhan at ankit.chauhan2801@gmail.com.